johnpeterman72/cursor_memory_riper_framework/README.md

 Please note: The new project is [CursorRiper](https://github.com/johnpeterman72/CursorRIPER).
-This repo will not be maintained.
+This repo will NOT be maintained.

 ![Cursor IDE Enhanced AI Assistant Framework](res/github-header.svg)
 # Cursor IDE: Enhanced AI Assistant Framework